19hours/sg-statutes/Acts/Small Claims Tribunals Act.md

 (i) a claim by a Town Council for the recovery of any charge, fee, expense or penalty mentioned in section 51 of the Town Councils Act.

-2\.
-For the purposes of paragraph 1(a), a contract to buy or sell foreign currency notes made with a person holding a valid money-changer’s licence under the Money-changing and Remittance Businesses Act (Cap.
-187) is deemed to be a contract for the provision of services.
+2. For the purposes of paragraph 1(a), a contract to buy or sell foreign currency notes made with a person who has in force a licence under the Payment Services Act 2019 that entitles the person to carry on a business of providing a money‑changing service is deemed to be a contract for the provision of services.

+[Act 2 of 2019 wef 28/01/2020]

 [Act 33 of 2018 wef 01/11/2019]